STEM PROGRAM opportunities

 After school PROGRAM - 2018/2019

-Our STEM Laboratory operates an after school research program for middle (grades 6th-8th) and high school students from 3:00 PM to 5:30 PM Mondays and Thursdays each week of the school year starting in September 11, 2017.
-Registration for this program began on August 4, 2017.
-To register and for more information, click here.
+Our STEM Laboratory operates an after school research program for middle (grades 6th-8th) and high school students from 3:00 PM to 5:30 PM 2 days per week of the school year starting in September 2018.
+Registration for this program began will begin in August 2018.
+Please check back or contact us for more information.
+For more information on last year's After School Program, please click here.